CodingAlex22/restaurant/README.md

 ## Lessons Learned:

-I thought converting a static CSS into mobile friendly was rough but converting a website to React is a battle of it's own.
+I thought converting a static website into mobile friendly was tricky but converting a website to React is a battle of it's own.
 Not impossible, but if you're starting out with React, it can get pretty tricky, especially if certain CSS elements suddenly stopped working.